On this page

 A great interactive tool for research essentials, students will learn the basics of library research, including an understanding of the peer-review process.
 Many instructors assign this as preparation for more specialized library instruction.

 Beyond the Basics: Library Research Skills Tutorial (2)

 This interactive tutorial builds on the basic skills covered in the introductory Library Research Skills Tutorial (1) and may be of particular interest to humanities and social science students working on literature reviews and other upper-level research assignments.

 Copyright for SFU Students

 This tutorial will help students understand what copyright is and what that means for them.
 It will help students be able to follow copyright laws when they use copyright protected materials in their course work, and will help them understand their rights as an author or creator of copyright protected works, as well as the rights of other creators.
 There are several quizzes along the way to test students' understanding of the material.
-It will take about 30 minutes to go through the tutorial.
 (Please note that this tutorial is intended for the Canadian context and should not be construed as legal advice.)

 Introduction to Scholarly Publishing

 This tutorial will introduce students to the basics of getting their work published, including examining the journal publishing cycle, building and measuring research impact, exploring options for open access publishing, and understanding author rights and copyright for publication.
 While primarily of interest to graduate students who may be considering publishing all or part of their thesis, this tutorial could also be useful to anyone affiliated with SFU who is interested in publishing their academic work.